-The colleges of DCCCD offer you a great value: quality instruction, seven locations in Dallas County plus online classes through Dallas Colleges Online, and a cost of only
+The colleges of DCCCD offer you a great value: quality instruction, seven locations in Dallas County plus online classes, and a cost of only

 $177 per three-hour credit course for residents of Texas who reside in Dallas County.
 (Interested in signing up for noncredit classes to improve your job skills or for personal enrichment?
 Please see our

 The process of enrollment may be different at each college.

 New-to-college students must complete an application for admission.
 Applying early is a good idea.
 You may need to turn in proof of

 bacterial meningitis vaccination as part of your admissions process.

 Note: If you are an international student, please visit the International Student Admission page for more information or to contact us with questions.

 After you're admitted to the college, you should plan to attend an orientation session.
 Contact the Advising/Counseling Center at your college to schedule a session.